-Renters insurance covers costs associated with damage to your personal property, personal injuries to guests, and living expenses if your apartment becomes unlivable.
-Not every cause of damage will be covered by your policy however.
-Certain causes or "perils" are excluded.
-So before you make a claim, read on to be sure it will be accepted by your insurance company.
-If you don't have renters insurance, we recommend anyone renting a residence to consider purchasing a policy as an affordable way to protect you from the financial impact of these events.
+Renters insurance covers costs associated with damage to your personal property, personal liability damages, emergency medical expenses for guests and living expenses if your apartment becomes unlivable.
+However, not every event related to these categories will be covered by your renters insurance policy, as certain events or "perils" are excluded.
+Before you make a claim, read on to be sure it will be accepted by your insurance company.
+We recommend anyone renting a residence to consider purchasing a policy as an affordable way to protect you from the financial impact of these events.

-The central coverage of renters insurance is protecting your personal belongings from damage.
+The central feature of renters insurance is coverage of your personal belongings from common sources of unexpected damage.
 Personal property includes almost everything you own in and outside your rental unit or home.
 You may be thinking that you don't own many things, so why would you need to get them insured?

 What is Covered by Renters Insurance?

 - Storage Units

 Costs associated with fire and smoke damage are covered by every renters policy.
 According to the National Fire Safety Administration, residential fires average over $7 billion in damages per year, with the largest single cause of damages coming from electrical malfunction, averaging 15% of all dollar losses per year.
 However, every type of accidental fire will be covered.
 It doesn't matter whether a fire started because a pet knocked over a candle or something was left on the stove.